 In the Recorder control center, click Stop to end the recording.

 After recording stops, you are returned to Ranorex Studio.
 You’ll see the actions table with three recorded actions.
 Action #3 is the validation action.

 Validation type operator

-- This operator defines what type of validation will be carried out.
+- This operator identifies the type of validation to perform.

-- There are 9 different validation type operators.
+- There are nine different validation type operators.

 Validation type operators for image-based validation.

-The validation screenshot against which the actual image found during testing will be matched.
+The validation screenshot to which the actual image found during testing will be matched.

-The repository item the action is linked to, i.e. the UI element on which the validation is performed.
+The repository item linked to the action, i.e. the UI element on which the validation is performed.